-Even if those courses aren’t available at your high school, you can still explore new subjects.
-Here are a few ways to do so: read a book, take an online course, see if your local community college has any courses high school students can attend, or do a Polygence research project in that area.
-Curious about why doing passion projects or research projects in high school is a great way to discover your “why”?
-Read this blog post to learn more!
+Even if classes in these interest areas aren’t available at your high school, you can still explore new subjects by reading a book, taking an online course, seeing if your local community college has any courses high school students can attend, or taking on a Polygence research or passion project in that area.

 Create a research project tailored to your interests and your schedule

 Polygence pairs you with an expert mentor in your area of passion.
 Together, you work to create a high quality research project that is uniquely your own.
 We also offer options to explore multiple topics, or to showcase your final product!